CodeDann/Go-MandelbrotSet/README.md

 # Go-MandelbrotSet
-A go package to find the numbers in the mandelbrot set with an additional python file to display them
+A go package to find the numbers in the mandelbrot set with an additional python file to display them Developed as a way to learn how to use complex numbers in Go

 This uses FindMandelbrotSet.go to iterate through the mandelbrot function 'Z(n+1) = Z(n)^2 + C'
 - uses a max depth of 200